A dynamical characterization of acylindrically hyperbolic groups: Introduction

 \begin{corollary} Non-elementary convergence groups are acylindrically hyperbolic. \end{corollary}

-Karlsson proved in \cite{K} that if $G$ is a finitely generated group whose Floyd boundary $\partial_{F}G$ has cardinality at least 3, then $G$ acts on $\partial_{F}G$ by a non-elementary convergence action.
-Thus, as a further application of Theorem \ref{1.1}, we recover the following result first proved in \cite{floyd}:
+Karlsson \cite[Proposition 6]{K} proved that if $G$ is a finitely generated group whose Floyd boundary $\partial_{F}G$ has cardinality at least 3, then $G$ acts on $\partial_{F}G$ by a non-elementary convergence action.
+Thus, as a further application of Theorem \ref{1.1}, we recover the following result.

-\begin{corollary} \upshape (Yang, 2014) \itshape Every finitely generated group with Floyd boundary of cardinality at least $3$ is acylindrically hyperbolic. \end{corollary}
+\begin{corollary} \upshape (Yang \cite[Corollary 1]{floyd}) \itshape Every finitely generated group with Floyd boundary of cardinality at least $3$ is acylindrically hyperbolic. \end{corollary}

-The converse of Corollary \ref{1.2} is not true.
-I.e. there exists an acylindrically hyperbolic group such that any convergence action of this group is elementary.
-In fact, mapping class groups of closed orientable surfaces of genus $\geqslant 2$ and non-cyclic directly indecomposible right-angled Artin groups corresponding to connected graphs are examples of this kind (see Section \ref{sec.p}).
+The converse of Corollary \ref{1.2} is not true, i.e., there exists an acylindrically hyperbolic group such that every convergence action of this group is elementary.
+In Section \ref{sec.p}, we are going to prove that mapping class groups of closed orientable surfaces of genus at least $2$ and non-cyclic directly indecomposible right-angled Artin groups corresponding to connected graphs are examples of this kind.

 For countable groups, applying a result of Balasubramanya \cite{sahana}, we show

 \begin{theorem} A non-virtually-cyclic countable group $G$ is acylindrically hyperbolic if and only if $G$ admits an action on the Baire space satisfying (C) and contains an element with north-south dynamics. \end{theorem}